roxolan/sarcinaretis/README.md

     entry: [".util", "./app"],
     ...
 ```
+* *loaders & preLoaders*: Provide a way to process files and, if necessary, to transform them
+into something else.

 # Watch mode
 A mode in which Webpack will watch the files, notice changes saved and